-The maximum water consumption flow rates and quantities for all plumbing fixtures, and fixture fittings and appliances shall be in accordance with Table 604.4.
-Effective November 1, 2022, permit applications for all residential and commercial new construction and renovations shall include high efficiency plumbing fixtures, fixture fittings and appliances as provided in Table 604.4.
-Such high efficiency plumbing fixtures, fixture fittings and appliances shall comply with the specifications in Table 604.4 or have received the U.S. Environmental Protection Agency (EPA) WaterSense or EnergyStar Certification labels.
+The maximum water consumption flow rates and quantities for all plumbing fixtures, fixture fittings and appliances shall be in accordance with Table 604.4.
+Effective July 1, 2021, permit applications for all residential and commercial new construction and renovations shall include high efficiency plumbing fixtures, fixture fittings and appliances as provided in Table 604.4.
+Such high efficiency plumbing fixtures, fixture fittings and appliances shall comply with the specifications in Table 604.4 or have received the U.S. Environmental Protection Agency (EPA) WaterSense Label.